 エピソード

-We’ll have that conversation in a minute.
-First, if you’re enjoying The Sewers of Paris, I hope you’ll consider supporting the show on Patreon.
-You may also enjoy my YouTube videos about the making of iconic movies and TV shows — my latest is about the film Dog Day Afternoon.
+We’ll have that conversation in just a minute.
+First — if you’re enjoying The Sewers of Paris, I hope you’ll consider supporting the show on Patreon.
+You may also enjoy my YouTube videos about the making of iconic movies and TV shows — I just posted a new video about the twenty-year anniversary of Brokeback Mountain.
 And check out my weekly livestreams on Twitch, my book Hi Honey, I’m Homo!, and my free email newsletter.
 There’s links to all that in the episode shownotes, and at MattBaume.com.

 続きを読む 一部表示